kobaltedev/kobalte/README.md

   </a>
 </p>

-A design agnostic component library for building SolidJS applications.
+🔹 An open source design system for building SolidJS applications.

 ## Documentation